SonniesEdge/inuitcss-guide/README.md

 ## Modules
 InuitCSS is *increadibly* modular and has all documentation inline.
-While this means that you only ever pull in what you need, and there's information inline, it means that getting a  high-level overviews is frustrating.
+While this means that you only ever pull in what you need, and there's information inline, it means that getting a  high-level overview is extremely frustrating.
+This guide attempts to address that.

-Soooo, here's an attempt at building one!

 The following list breaks things up according to the inverted triangle philosophy, but notice that each module is prefixed with something like `inuit-defaults`.
-This helps group things by what they *do*.
-Then inside each group is the triangle stack level, e.g. `settings.defaults`, detailing *where* it affects.
+This is a bower or npm package name.
+Then inside each group is the triangle stack level, e.g. `settings.xxxxxx`, detailing *where* in the triangle it affects, and the effect name `nnnnnn.default`, describing what it *does*.

+So, `inuit-tools-widths/tools.widths` belongs to the `inuit-tools-widths` package, affects the `tools` layer of the triangle and provides `widths` functionality.

+Meanwhile, `inuit-page/base.page` belongs to the `inuit-page` package, affects the `base` layer and provides functionality that deals with a `page`.

 I've included a simple @import example, along with the bower install command and a link to the documentation.
 I found that's what I needed most when starting out!